-Venezuela to launch CBDC in October — and cut six zeros from its currency By Cointelegraph - Up News Info
+Venezuela to launch CBDC in October — And cut six zeros from its currency By Cointelegraph - Up News Info

-The Central Bank of Venezuela will launch a CBDC in October alongside a monetary redenomination that will cut six zeros from the currency due to raging inflation.
+The Central Bank of Venezuela will launch a central bank digital currency (CBDC) in October alongside a monetary redenomination that will cut six zeros from the currency due to raging inflation.

 As of Oct.
-1, the digital bolivar will begin circulation in the economy.
-Its cash equivalent will get a new 1-bolivar coin, along with banknotes ranging from 5 Bs. to 100 Bs. as part of the six zero readjustment of the currency,
+1, the digital Venezuelan bolivar will begin circulation in the economy.
+Its cash equivalent will get a new 1-bolivar coin, along with banknotes ranging from 5 bolivars to 100 bolivars as part of the six-zero readjustment of the currency.

 Continue Reading on Coin Telegraph